SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## How to deploy the Solace PubSub+ Software Event Broker onto Kubernetes

-Solace PubSub+ software event brokers can be deployed in either a 3-node High-Availability (HA), or as a single-node Standalone deployment.
+Solace PubSub+ software event brokers can be deployed in either a 3-node High-Availability (HA) group, or as a single-node Standalone deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA deployment is required.

 We recommend using the Helm tool for convenience.
 An [alternative method](docs/PubSubPlusK8SDeployment.md#alternative-deployment-with-generating-templates-for-the-kubernetes-kubectl-tool) using generated templates is also provided.